angular/angular/adev/src/content/guide/components/inputs.md

 }
 ```

-In the example above, the `CustomSlider` can write values into its `checked` model input, which then propagates those values back to the `isAdmin` property in `UserProfile`.
-This binding keeps that values of `checked` and `isAdmin` in sync.
+In the example above, the `CustomSlider` can write values into its `value` model input, which then propagates those values back to the `volume` property in `MediaControls`.
+This binding keeps that values of `value` and `volume` in sync.

 ### Implicit `change` events